AIcrowd/food-recognition-benchmark-starter-kit/README.md

 ./run.sh
 ```

-This will generate `predictions.json` file in your current directory.
+This will generate `predictions.json` file in your `data/` directory.

 # 👥 Participation